UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Introduction

-A common strategy to address partial observability and centroid shift is point cloud completion, where a model reconstructs the full object shape from partial inputs.
-While completion can mitigate geometric bias, it introduces an additional source of uncertainty, as multiple possible completion models may result from the same partial observation.
-Most existing grasping pipelines treat the output of completion networks as deterministic, ignoring this inherent uncertainty and selecting grasps based on a single reconstructed shape.
-In safety-critical manipulation tasks such as harvesting delicate fruit, this overconfidence can lead to grasp failures, fruit damage, or unintended collisions with neighboring objects.
+A common approach to mitigating partial observability and centroid bias is point cloud completion, in which a model reconstructs the full object shape from partial observations \cite{magistri_completion_agri, 3d_shape_completion}.
+While completion can reduce geometric bias, it introduces an additional source of uncertainty, as multiple possible completion models may result from the same partial observation.
+Most existing grasping pipelines treat the output of completion networks as deterministic \cite{varley2017shape} and select grasps based on a single reconstructed shape, ignoring the inherent ambiguity of multiple plausible reconstructions, in contrast to recent efforts that explicitly model completion uncertainty \cite{ville_grasp_uncertain, confidence_guided_completion}.
+In safety-critical manipulation tasks such as harvesting delicate fruit, this overconfidence can result in grasp failures, fruit damage, or unintended collisions with surrounding structures.
+Uncertainty-aware grasp evaluation has been shown to improve robustness under pose and shape ambiguity \cite{robust_grasp_pose_uncertainty_2011, phys_based_unc}.

-In this work, we propose an uncertainty-aware grasping pipeline for partially occluded strawberries that explicitly models uncertainty arising from both occlusion and learned shape completion.
-Our approach integrates transformer-based point cloud completion with Monte Carlo (MC) dropout to generate multiple plausible reconstructions of the occluded fruit.
-For each reconstructed shape, candidate grasps are generated and filtered using physically motivated geometric constraints, including collision-free jaw placement, stable grasp orientation, and front-facing, kinematically feasible approach directions.
-In addition to these deterministic checks, we apply uncertainty-aware filtering at two levels: highly uncertain grasps are removed based on local completion variance, and strawberries with consistently high uncertainty across completion samples are rejected at the object level.
-Rather than selecting a grasp based on mean confidence alone, we adopt a risk-aware Lower Confidence Bound (LCB) criterion to decide whether a strawberry should be grasped at all, jointly considering the expected grasp quality and its variance across shape completions.
+This paper presents an uncertainty-aware grasping pipeline for partially occluded strawberries, referred to as \emph{UNCLE-Grasp} (\textbf{UNC}ertainty-aware grasping of \textbf{LE}af-occluded strawberries).
+The proposed approach integrates transformer-based point cloud completion with Monte Carlo (MC) dropout \cite{gal_gahramani_dropout} to generate multiple plausible reconstructions of the occluded fruit.
+For each reconstruction, candidate grasps are generated and filtered using physically motivated geometric constraints, including collision-free jaw placement, stable grasp orientation, and front-facing, kinematically feasible approach directions.
+Uncertainty is incorporated at two levels: grasps associated with high local completion variance are removed, and strawberries exhibiting consistently high uncertainty across completion samples are rejected at the object level.
+Rather than selecting a grasp based on a single confidence estimate, a risk-aware Lower Confidence Bound (LCB) criterion \cite{Srinivas_2012} is used to decide whether a strawberry should be grasped or safely abstained, jointly accounting for expected grasp quality and its variability across shape completions.